Introducing psm.ai the definitive research library for Artificial Intelligence in Process Safety Management

 How AI Can Help You Manage WIP Documents in MOC Projects

 In a recent post, we explored the importance of managing Work In Process (WIP) documents during a Management of Change (MOC) project.
-As changes are scoped, drawings are marked up, calculations are run, and new procedures are drafted — project files begin to accumulate.
-This documentation is essential not only for review and execution, but also for building a permanent, auditable record for the life of the facility.
+As changes are scoped, drawings are marked up, calculations are performed, and new procedures are drafted, project files quickly accumulate.
+While this documentation is essential for effective review and execution, it also becomes a permanent, auditable record for the life of the facility—one that is best supported by management of change solutions and applications built to organize information, preserve context, and maintain traceability over time.

 Today, this process still relies heavily on the MOC initiator or coordinator to locate, organize, and track everything manually.